 Studies have shown that it produces the following with regards to driving revenue:

-These types of numbers, and the promise of potentially higher ones, are what have driven the recent growth and popularity of RevOps.
+These types of numbers, and the promise of potentially higher ones, highlight how RevOps helps organizations drive long-term revenue growth effectively.